aurora-multiphysics/VacuumMesher/README.md

 # Included examples

-6 examples are included.
+6 examples are included, the code for which can be found in `./bin/`.
 These examples shoud provide the functionality needed by most users.

 ## skin
 Skins the input mesh, maintaining any existing sidesets on the boundary.